Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 The festival is held annually from July 13 to 16.
 That can be problematic when those dates fall on a weekday.
 It began in 1947 and remains one of Tokyo’s biggest Obon celebrations.
 The Mitama is a fantastic summer event.

 During the day, dancers and taiko drummers perform on a stage.
-But the best part is at night when the shrine comes alive with 30,000 yellow lanterns lining the main road of the shrine.
-Walk along its nearly 500-meter length when the lanterns are lit.
+The best part is at night when the shrine comes alive with 30,000 yellow lanterns lining the main road of the shrine.
 The interplay between shadow and light is surreal.

 Then teams carry mikoshi (portable shrines) through the dense crowds, chanting and cheering.
 A marching band performs a stirring rendition of the Japanese national anthem.
 And, at the height of the excitement, two spotlights form a criss-cross through the large torii gate at the shrine’s entrance.
 But that didn’t happen in 2022.